Hofer-Julian/julianhofer.eu/src/content/docs/blog/2025/nushell.md

 ╰────────────────┴────────────────────────────────────────────────────────────╯
 ```

-Notice the pretty printing of the record without any prompting from our side.
+Notice that Nu pretty prints the record per default.

 ### Only take Issues From Last Week